MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-overview.md

 7. Pay employees

-    A parallel branch connects to the *record to report* end-to-end process on the right.
+    A parallel branch connects to the *record to report* end-to-end process.

 8. End

-Parallel branches from start, include the following end-to-end processes
+Parallel branches from Start include the following end-to-end processes:

-1. *Acquire to dispose*, which connects to b.
-Plan and recruit your workforce.
+1. *Acquire to dispose*, which connects to b. *Plan and recruit your workforce*.

-2. *Case to resolution*, which connect to b.
-Plan and recruit your workforce.
+2. *Case to resolution*, which connects to b. *Plan and recruit your workforce*.

-3. *Forecast to plan*, which has parallel branches to a.
-Define position and organizational structure and b.
-Plan and recruit your workforce.
+3. *Forecast to plan*, which has parallel branches to a. *Define position and organizational structure* and b. *Plan and recruit your workforce*.

-4. *Hire to retire*, which connects to b.
-Plan and recruit your workforce.
+4. *Hire to retire*, which connects to b. *Plan and recruit your workforce*.

-5. *Order to cash*, which connect to b.
-Plan and recruit your workforce.
+5. *Order to cash*, which connects to b. *Plan and recruit your workforce*.

-6. *Plan to produce*, which has parallel branches to b.
-Plan and recruit your workforce, i.
-Define employee skills and competencies, and ii.
-Manage employee learning and development.
+6. *Plan to produce*, which has parallel branches to b. *Plan and recruit your workforce*, i. *Define employee skills and competencies*, and ii. *Manage employee learning and development*.

-7. *Procure to pay*, which connects to b.
-Plan and recruit your workforce.
+7. *Procure to pay*, which connects to b. *Plan and recruit your workforce*.

-8. *Product and service lifecycle management*, which connects to b.
-Plan and recruit your workforce.
+8. *Concept to market*, which connects to b. *Plan and recruit your workforce*.

-9. *Record to report*, which connects to b.
-Plan and recruit your workforce.
+9. *Record to report*, which connects to b. *Plan and recruit your workforce*.

-10. *Service to cash*, which connects to b.
-Plan and recruit your workforce.
+10. *Service to cash*, which connects to b. *Plan and recruit your workforce*.

-The following end-to-end downstream processes are also depicted in the with connect to g.
-End:
+The following end-to-end downstream processes also connect to End:

-- Acquire to dispose
+- *Acquire to dispose*

-- Case to resolution
+- *Case to resolution*

-- Forecast to plan
+- *Forecast to plan*

-- Hire to retire
+- *Hire to retire*

-- Order to cash
+- *Order to cash*

-- Plan to produce
+- *Plan to produce*

-- Procure to pay
+- *Procure to pay*

-- Product and service lifecycle management
+- *Concept to market*

-- project to profit
+- *Project to profit*

-- Record to report
+- *Record to report*

-- Service to cash
+- *Service to cash*

 ## Next steps